 The Predatory Carbon Tax

 A carbon tax is the method by which government directly or indirectly places a price on carbon dioxide emissions.
-A straight up, "classic" carbon tax, directly raises taxes on goods and services that emit carbon dioxide.
-This is the type of carbon tax which Premier Rachel Notley has imposed on Albertans in 2017 and, which Ontario PC Party Leader, Patrick Brown, has in mind for Ontario in 2018.
+A straight up, "direct" carbon tax, directly raises taxes on goods and services that emit carbon dioxide.
+This is the type of carbon tax which Premier Rachel Notley has imposed on Albertans in 2017, which Premier Brian Pallister plans on imposing on Manitobans, and, which Ontario PC Party Leader, Patrick Brown, had in mind for Ontario.